Here Are Some Of Our Favourite Beautiful Cities in Spain!

 It’s no secret how much Lisa loves Spain.
 Having lived in Bilbao for a few months, she used her time effectively to explore the entire country.
 Eric’s only taste of Spain is, of course, Barcelona on a Europe Trip with friends.

 However, he’s been dying to go back to explore more of the country.
-Currently, Lisa is trying to convince Eric to commit to a Spanish road trip.
+Currently, Lisa is trying to convince Eric to commit to an epic Spanish road trip itinerary.
 Eric is certainly not arguing with that!

 In preparation for when we adventure into Spain together, here’s a quick guide to some of the most beautiful cities Spain has to offer.
 Consider it “light reading” for your next trip to Spain!

 Donostia is the Basque name for San Sebastian.
 While it’s a smaller city in the north of Spain, this amazing city close to the French border has approximately 186,000 inhabitants!
 San Sebastian is well-known for its food culture – you’ll have to try pintxos when you’re there.